Startup Growth Hacking

 - Go Mobile: No one said entrepreneurship was a walk in the park.
 Cloud services keep you mobile, so you’ve got access to your startup 24/7.
 Weddings, family holidays, and New Year’s Eve Parties: Prime time to check your email, address customer concerns, and fine tune your product.

 Once you’ve scrounged every last cent, carefully streamlined your business processes, and developed the perfect product, you need to get it to market.
 And not just any market either.
-Precisely targeting potential users and getting known can be cheaply, often freely, achieved with a few simple growth hacks.
+Precisely targeting potential users and getting known can be cheaply, often freely, achieved with a few simple startup growth hacking tips.

 - Referral Programs: Offering product upgrades or exclusive content to users who encourage others to take up your product creates a base of cheap and impartial sales reps who actually believe in the product they’re selling.